kschach/Presentation/PITCHME.md

 #VSLIDE
 - Insider position within the field<!-- .element: class="fragment" -->
-- Theoretical investigation rather than empirical evaluation<!-- .element: class="fragment" -->
+- Theoretical inquiry rather than empirical evaluation<!-- .element: class="fragment" -->
 - Examines strategies and processes rather than outcomes<!-- .element: class="fragment" -->
 - Not generalizable because of small, purposive sample, use of semi-structured interviews, and case study approach<!-- .element: class="fragment" -->
 - Service user voices are not included<!-- .element: class="fragment" -->